codebrew/resourceful-mongo/README.md

   //Open the mongodb connection
   resourceful.use('mongodb', {
-    conection: "mongodb://localhost/markover", // required - the connection to be opened
+    connection: "mongodb://localhost/markover", // required - the connection to be opened
-    onConnect: function(err) { // required - the callback upon opening the database connection
+    onConnect: function (err) { // required - the callback upon opening the database connection if (!err) app.start(8000);
-        if (!err) app.start();
     }
   });
 ```